 External Approach for Involutional Entropion Repair

-The patient is prepped and draped in the usual sterile, full-face oculofacial plastic surgery fashion.
-A corneal shield is placed in the (right/left) eye.
-Attention is turned to the (right/left) lower lid.
-A 4-0 silk traction suture is placed through the (lash line/grey line) of the (right/left) lower lid.
-A surgical marking pen is used to mark an incision at the inferior border of the tarsus from approximately from the puncta to the lateral canthus.
+The patient is prepped and draped in the usual sterile, full-face preparation.
+A corneal shield is placed in the affected eye.
+Attention is turned to the affected lower lid.
+A 4-0 silk traction suture is placed through the lash line or grey line of the affected lid.
+A surgical marking pen is used to mark an incision at the inferior border of the tarsus from the puncta to the lateral canthus.
 A #15 Bard-Parker blade is used to make a skin incision at the marking.
 The assistant then elevates the inferior portion of the incision with a lacrimal rake while caudally tractioning the cheek tissue.
 Dissection is continued toward the inferior orbital rim using 0.5 forceps and Westcott scissors.
 The orbital septum is opened, and the preaponeurotic fat identified.
 The fat is dissected to expose the lower lid retractors.
-Hemostasis is maintained with (monopolar/bipolar) cautery.
+Hemostasis is maintained with cautery.
 The retractors are then dissected free from the conjunctiva for 5-10mm.
-A 6-0 Vicryl suture (on a spatulated needle) is passed through the inferior, anterior portion of the tarsus.
+A 6-0 Vicryl suture is passed through the inferior, anterior portion of the tarsus.
 It is then passed in a buried fashion through the lower lid retractors advancing them onto the inferior tarsus.
-Three to four such sutures are placed an equidistance across the (right/left) lower eyelid.
+Three to four such sutures are placed an equidistance across the affected lower eyelid.
 This should cause appropriate eversion of the eyelid without displacing the puncta from the proper position.
 The skin incision is then closed using simple, interrupted 6-0 plain gut sutures.
-The corneal shield is then removed from the (right/left) eye.
-The antibiotic ophthalmic ointment is instilled into the (right/left) eye and on all suture sites.
+The corneal shield is then removed from the affected eye.
+The antibiotic ophthalmic ointment is instilled into the eye and on all suture sites.

 The clinical significance is to restore the eyelid to its proper anatomical alignment.
 This, in turn, protects the eye from injury and reduces associated symptoms.
 Management can include ocular lubrication with ointments, artificial tears, or ocular protection with contact lenses.
 Botulinum toxins or Quickert sutures can temporarily provide relief, but only surgical treatment provides definitive treatment.